julianduque/mlh-blog-demo/README.md

 heroku addons:create heroku-postgresql:hobby-dev
 ```

-4. Load the database with the seed data
+4. Load the database with the seed data (or copy everything from database.sql and paste it into the database terminal after running the cmd heroku pg:psql)

 ```sh
 heroku pg:psql < database.sql